A simple construction of Grassmannian polylogarithms: Properties of the Grassmannian polylogarithms

 {\bf Proof}.
 Follows straight from the definitions.
-Notice that it is essential to use the coherent system of topological simplices $\varphi$ as representatives of the relative cycles $\Delta_M$.
+Notice that it is essential to use the compatible system of topological simplices $\varphi$ as representatives of the relative cycles $\Delta_M$.

 \paragraph{The coalgebra $A_\bullet(F)$.} Set $A_0(F) = \Bbb Z$.
 There is a graded coassociative coalgebra structure on $A_\bullet(F):= \oplus_{n \geq 0} A_n(F)$ with a coproduct $\nu$, see \cite{BMS}, \cite{BGSV}.\footnote{The coproduct $\nu$ is defined by the same formula as in {\it loc. cit.}.
+Recall that the formula works only for generic pairs of simplices.
 The combinatorial formula for the coproduct used in {\it loc. cit.} in the Hodge or $l$-adic realizations coincides with (and was motivated by) the general formula for the coproduct of framed objects in mixed categories, \cite{G2}, Appendix.
-Derivation of the former from the latter is a good exercise.
+The derivation of the former from the latter is a good exercise.
 A detailed solution of a similar problem for a different kind of scissor congruence groups is given in Theorem 4.8 in \cite{G6}.
 See Section 4 there for further details.} We need only one component of the coproduct:

-We employ a formula for $\nu_{n-1, 1}$ derived in Proposition 2.3 of \cite{G3}, which is much more convenient than the original one for computations and makes the skew-symmetry obvious.
-Namely, using the notation ${\rm Alt}_{3,3}$ for the skewsymmetrization of $(l_0, l_1, l_2)$ as well as $(m_0, m_1, m_2)$, we have\footnote{I am grateful to the referee who pointed out that according to Proposition 2.3 in \cite{G3} the coefficient below is $-1/8$ rather then $1/4$.
-This leads, up to a sign, to a coefficient $(n!)^2$ in Comparison Theorem 4.2 rather than $2(n!)^2$.} \be \la{BNU} \nu_{1,1} \langle l_0, l_1, l_2; m_0, m_1, m_2\rangle _{A_2} = \ee
+We employ a formula for $\nu_{n-1, 1}$ derived in Proposition 2.3 of \cite{G3}, which is much more convenient than the original one for computations and manifestly skew-symmetric.
+Using the notation ${\rm Alt}_{3,3}$ for the skew-symmetrization of $(l_0, l_1, l_2)$ as well as $(m_0, m_1, m_2)$, we have\footnote{The coefficient $-1/4$ in (\ref{BNU}) is compatible with the specialisation of formula (\ref{n>2coproduct}) for $\nu_{n-1,1}$ plus a similar formula for $\nu_{1,n-1}$ for $n=2$.
+Indeed, if $n=2$, there are $3\times 3$ terms in each of the two formulas, total $18$, while in (\ref{BNU}) the total number of terms, before taking $1/4$, is $2(3!)^2=72$.} \be \la{BNU} \nu_{1,1} \langle l_0, l_1, l_2; m_0, m_1, m_2\rangle _{A_2} = \ee